Slideshow image

 4 Comments

-Phyllis Cathcart almost 5 years ago
+Phyllis Cathcart about 5 years ago

 Betty you have been a faithful servant of Christ serving the Diocese of Fredericton with love for many, many years and deserve now to use your gifts in other ways, which I see you are already doing!!!
 Take care.

-Ruth Wagg almost 5 years ago
+Ruth Wagg about 5 years ago

 Betty , Since I m